dxw/whippet-server/readme.md

 To get started, cd to the whippet directory, and do:

-    $ ./whippet
+    $ ./whippet path/to/a/WordPress

-You'll probably get an error, but all the errors should tell you what to do.
+You may get an error, but all the errors should tell you what to do.
 For a full listing of Whippet's options and arguments, run:

     $ ./whippet --help